 Assistant Vice President for University Equity and Compliance/Title IX Coordinator

 You may file an anonymous complaint directly to the Title IX Coordinator and the Office for University Equity and Compliance through the Discrimination Complaint Form.
 While all complaints will be reviewed, the University’s ability to investigate anonymous reports may be limited when the identity of the complainant is unknown or if there is no way to communicate with the anonymous Complainant.

 The Discrimination Complaint Form will allow the reporter to give only the details they are comfortable sharing at the time of the report.

 - In order for an Investigator from the OUEC to communicate with a Complainant who anonymously completes a Discrimination Complaint Form, please provide a generic email.
 This will allow the OUEC to provide available resources to the Complainant, as well as ask unanswered questions that could aid in the investigation of the allegations.

 Northeastern understands that some survivors of harassment, discrimination, sexual misconduct or other violations of this policy may not be ready or willing to report through a channel that could result in university action.
 For such individuals, the following confidential resources are available:

-The VRC provides confidential support, prevention, and education services to students dealing with issues related to Prohibited Offenses as defined under Northeastern University Policy.
-The VRC focuses on helping students understand their rights and University processes, and makes students aware of support options available to them, both on and off campus, in order to make informed decisions moving forward.
+The SVRC provides confidential support, prevention, and education services to students dealing with issues related to Prohibited Offenses as defined under Northeastern University Policy.
+The SVRC focuses on helping students understand their rights and University processes, and makes students aware of support options available to them, both on and off campus, in order to make informed decisions moving forward.

 A student reporting to any of the above confidential resources may request complete confidentiality, meaning that the staff in question will not share reported information with University officials without the student’s consent.
 Please note that these resources may have obligations under University policies, state or federal laws that prevent them from maintaining absolute confidentiality.